Laptop-Salad/SocialMedia/README.md

 # SocialMedia
 This is a college project.
 We had to write about social media channels, its theats and ethical and legal implications.
 I wanted to create a report in a more interactive way that will engage the user.
-However, I had two things against me: Not being very good at design and having a limited timeframe of only a few days.
+However, I had two things against me: Not being a lot of experience with projects that focused heavily on design and having a limited timeframe of only a few days.

 Built with: HTML, CSS, JS, Tailwind, GSAP